pedrolara-boop/StashStudioSync/README.md

 # StudioSync Plugin

 A Stash plugin that completes missing studio information by matching and syncing with ThePornDB, StashDB, and other Stash-box endpoints.
-Automatically fills in missing IDs, URLs, images, and parent relationships.
-With both batch match options and single match with UI button.
+Update a single studio using the UI button or batch match your entire collection.

 ## Features